netinvent/altaro_exporter/README.md

-# Altaro Backup Exporter
+# Altaro / Hornet Security VM Backup Exporter

-This is an Altaro data exporter for Prometheus
+This is an Altaro VM Backup data exporter for Prometheus

 ### Grafana Dashboard